mangatrai/astra-mr-latency/README.md

 # astra-mr-latency
-App to help check latencies between AstraDB regions (for Multi-Region (MR) Apps deployed on Astra)
+This app will report the below two latencies for Multi-Region (MR) Apps deployed on Astra
+- Latency between the two regions
+- Latencies for CL EACH_QUORUM and LOCAL_QUORUM

 ## Prerequisite
 - **Java11** (minimum) or higher